-Note: 2SLS with robust standard errors clustered by county in parentheses.
+Note: Sources: QWI (2018), David Leip's Atlas of US Presidential Elections (2018), LAUS (2018).
+2SLS with robust standard errors in parentheses.
 The unit of observation is county.
 The outcome variable is the change in the Democratic candidate's two-party vote share in county c in the 2016 presidential election.
 The key independent variables are manufacturing layoffs per worker broken down by race.
-Sources: QWI (2018), Dave Leip's Atlas of US Presidential Elections (2018), LAUS (2018).
+Robust standard errors in parentheses; p < 0.01, p < 0.05, p < 0.01.